Daemen University Service Animal Policy

 II.
 Guidelines for Having a Service Animal on Campus

 Students who require the use of a Service Animal are encouraged to contact Disability Services Office to register as a student with a disability.
-Additionally, students who plan to live in on- campus housing are strongly encouraged to inform College housing that they plan to have a Service Animal with them in student housing.
-Advance notice of a Service Animal for College housing may allow more flexibility in meeting the student’s requests for housing.
+Additionally, students who plan to live in on- campus housing are strongly encouraged to inform University housing that they plan to have a Service Animal with them in student housing.
+Advance notice of a Service Animal for University housing may allow more flexibility in meeting the student’s requests for housing.

 B. Staff and Faculty